Outdoor Canning Stove Review: Trying a Camp Chef Tahoe 3-Burner

 Outdoor Canning Stove Considerations

-2. Testing control over the flame: This is especially important when using it with a pressure canner.
+1. Testing control over the flame: This is especially important for pressure canning.

-3. Testing sturdiness: Those canners are heavy when full!.
-All of those are important!
+2. Testing sturdiness: Those canners are heavy when full!

-I tested a pressure canner.
 For me, this was the ultimate test.
+Pressure canning is where flame control really matters, so this was the part I was most curious about.
 I was not sure how a pressure canner would maintain a steady pressure.
-I had a successful test.
+I was so happy when it worked great!

 Warnings for Outdoor Canning Stoves

-I’ve been using another propane burner with no issues, so I’m comfortable using this and simply not turning the heat up to high…you, of course, have to make your own decision.
+I’m comfortable using this and simply not turning the heat up high…you, of course, have to make your own decision.

 Here is a fact sheet regarding canning on outdoor burners from the National Center for Home Food Preservation.